tsundokul/klaxon-deploy/README.md

 [Klaxon](https://github.com/themarshallproject/klaxon) enables reporters and editors to monitor scores of sites on the web for newsworthy changes.

 To deploy klaxon using this repo you'll need `docker` and `docker-compose`.

 This method uses Gmail as email notification server, so you'll also need a gmail account.
+If you have your own SMTP server you can just replace the server details in the `.env` file and that should work as well.

 #### Steps:
 1. create an application password for the gmail account that will act as notifier